Lokesh-Madiri/TEAM-124-NODE/event-map-ai/README.md

 - College Fest, Religious, Promotion, Other
 - Confidence scoring for classification quality
 - Title-weighted analysis for better accuracy
+- Powered by Gemini API for advanced NLP

 ### Content Moderation
 Comprehensive content checking for: